replicatedhq/replicated-docs/docs/enterprise/updating-apps.md

 The application slug is provided by your software vendor.
 For more information, see [Get the Application Slug](/vendor/vendor-portal-manage-app#slug) in _Managing Applications_.

-### Air Gapped Installations on an Existing Cluster
+### Air Gapped Installations in an Existing Cluster

 In order to install an update from an air gap file, the following command can be used: